Life After the Business Sells… Mentally Preparing for Retirement – Post #18February 1, 2018

 “If your personal goal is to retire at the age of 50 so that you can sit back and enjoy life, can you afford to do that?” – Justin GoodbreadClick to tweet

 Let me say this way.
 If your personal goal is to retire at the age of 50, can you afford to do that?
 Kudos to you if you can.
 However, do you know how much money, or income, you will need every year in order to reach your retirement goals?
 Do you know where you will live or what kind of vehicle you will drive?
 Would you like to cook your meals at home or eat every meal in fine restaurants?
 How will you obtain and pay for health insurance and medical expenses that arise?
 Would you like to sell this business and start another one?
-Your answers to these questions will tell you what dollar amount you need from the sale of your business to live the lifestyle you want to live afterwards.
+Your answers to these questions will tell you what dollar amount you need from the sale of your business to live the lifestyle you want after retiring.

 The answers to those questions also determine the type of quantifiable personal assessments you should do at this point in the business sales process.
 So I ask you to stop, pause, and look at your person.
 Then, ask yourself the following personal planning questions before the business sale: